Home

 Fighting this type of battle can be unforgiving.
 We often take our tiny steps forward for granted, not seeing how these steps are necessary to make big changes in the long run.
 Recall some of the improvements you’ve made in your bulimia journey, whether that was trying a fear food, being vulnerable about your struggles with others, ignoring a criticizing voice in your head, avoiding the pressure to binge and purge, or seeking professional help.
 All of these are moves in the right direction.

-Last Words About Recovery Motivation
+Last Words About Eating Disorder Recovery Motivation

 Every person’s struggle with themselves looks different.
 What might help motivate one person can have no effect on the next; it’s simply a matter of recognizing your own individual goals and interests and utilizing them to target the disordered eating habits that hold you back.
 Motivation ebbs and flows, but taking the first step to change and recover from an eating disorder puts you in a position for a future worth living for.
 The process in between might be long and complicated, but getting there is possible.
 Trust yourself, be patient, and work on finding fulfillment outside of your eating disorder; you won’t regret it.